Kenon Holdings Ltd. research snapshot

 NAV discount mean-reversion

-If the implied NAV discount widens toward 50%+ without a fundamental deterioration in portfolio value, a long position with a catalyst-based exit may offer asymmetric upside.
+If the implied holding discount to a simple sum-of-parts (47% of OPC plus stand-alone cash) widens beyond roughly 30% without a change in OPC value, a long position with a catalyst-based exit may offer asymmetric upside.

 Event / catalyst monitor